 Hi John, Re: Wooden Shed Repairs We have inherited an old wooden shed.
 The roof and one of the sides (with the door) are in pretty good shape but the other sides are crumbling away.
 They are black tar paper on the inside and it looks like particle board on the outside.

 We would like to keep the shed but need to either replace or recover the walls that are crumbling away.

 Would it be a good idea to cover all the walls with vinyl sheeting?

 Without seeing the shed and knowing the age and form of framing it is a bit tricky to be definitive in what you should do.

 Firstly, you say that up to three walls need replacing, that sounds like a significant proportion of the shed.
 It must be a pretty special shed to want to save this building. ;-)

 Whether a shed repair is economic will also depend on how the structure is framed.
-The shed could be of a panel construction or a more traditional timber framed shed (with mortice and tenons etc.).
-I would think that a timber framed shed could be worth while saving but one built of 4x2s and nailed together would not.
+The shed could be a panel construction or a more traditional timber-framed shed (with mortise and tenons etc.).
+I would think that a timber-framed shed could be worthwhile saving but one built of 4x2s and nailed together would not.
 The fact that you mention it has particle board on the outside suggests that it might be a panel type construction.

 I hope that this has been of some use and please let me know how you get on along with any more specific questions that you have.